 When Adderall cravings arise, these are a few of the ways you can try to handle the situation.

 Distractions.
 Engage in exercise or social activities to take your mind off the cravings.
 Just be mindful to avoid situations that could lead to other drug abuse or negative influences.

 Remember the bad times.
 Think about the times you hurt yourself or others when you were using.
-Talk yourself through the negative side effects of using the drug.
+Talk yourself through the adverse side effects of using the drug.
 Don’t undo the progress you’ve made.

-Cycles of Change Recovery Services in Palmdale, California is here to help you recover from Adderall addiction with minimal pain and discomfort.
+Cycles of Change Recovery Services in Palmdale, California, is here to help you recover from Adderall addiction with minimal pain and discomfort.
 With a personalized treatment plan to meet your individual needs, our team will work with you to make your journey a success.
 Don’t let fears and anxiety about what to expect during Adderall detox stop you from taking that first critical step towards recovery.
 Contact us, or give us a call today: (661) 630-4176.